 Introduction to Defect Tracking Tools

 Defect Tracking Tools are the tools used mainly for tracking the defect through every step of the defect life cycle in the software development process.
 A Defect is a divergence in the client’s requirement in any form or shape that should be corrected before the implementation of the product and delivery of the product to the client.
-And so, the defects go through various stages, which needs to be taken care of.
-Defect Tracking tools are the tools used for this process.
-Few of the famous tools to achieve are Mantis, JIRA, Basecamp, Teamwork Projects, Redbooth, Asana, etc.
+And so, the defects go through various stages, which need to be taken care of.
+These are the tools used for this process.
+A few of the famous tools to achieve are Mantis, JIRA, Basecamp, Teamwork Projects, Redbooth, Asana, etc.

-These Tools are tools or software which are meant to report the bugs found during software testing and track those bugs which were reported.
+These Tools are tools or software meant to report the bugs found during software testing and track those bugs reported.

-Hence, Uses of Bug Tracking Tools could be mentioned as:
+Hence, the Uses of Bug Tracking Tools could be mentioned as: